 Your property management company is also a huge bonus for millennial renters.
 They may be moving out of university dorms or a parent's house, and they love the idea of someone else looking after the details for them.
 Whether there's a leaky tap or a tree that needs pruning, your ability to manage the physical structure and landscaping of your rental properties is appealing to younger renters.
 They can connect with you through an online property management system and ask you for help.
 Your management company's track record is something to brag about, and millennials will listen.

 When you're looking for online property management tools, connect with Propertyware.
 We'll help your management company work with new and existing clients and make your service shine.
-Sign up for free trial.
+Sign up for free online tour of Propertyware today.

 “We have about ten times more leads through Propertyware.” - Jerry Ryan – Resource Property Management